Hepatitis C

 The hepatitis C virus causes hepatitis C. The hepatitis C virus spreads through contact with an infected person’s blood.
 Contact can occur by

-- sharing drug needles or other drug materials with an infected person
+• sharing needles or other materials used for injecting drugs with an infected person

-- being tattooed or pierced with tools or inks that were not kept sterile—free from all viruses and other microorganisms—and were used on an infected person before they were used on you
+• being tattooed or pierced with tools that were not kept sterile—free from all viruses and other microorganisms—and were used on an infected person

 You can’t get hepatitis C from

-A baby can’t get hepatitis C from breast milk.18
+A baby can’t get hepatitis C from breast milk.6 However, you should avoid breastfeeding if your nipples are cracked or bleeding.

 How do doctors diagnose hepatitis C?